What you are seeing on the website as a non-member is just a fraction of what there is. Here is what you could be seeing

 Once each year FCA holds a National Meet.
-National Meets have been held in Carlisle, PA; Charlotte, NC; Tulsa, OK; Colorado Springs, CO; Dearborn, MI; Indianapolis, IN; Hickory, NC; St Louis, MO; Sacramento, CA; Columbus, OH; Hagerstown, MD; Kingsport, TN; Flagstaff, AZ; Cromwell, CT; Reno, NV; Cincinnati, OH, and York, PA.
+National Meets have been held in Carlisle, PA; Charlotte, NC; Tulsa, OK; Colorado Springs, CO; Dearborn, MI; Indianapolis, IN; Hickory, NC; St Louis, MO; Sacramento, CA; Columbus, OH; Hagerstown, MD; Kingsport, TN; Flagstaff, AZ; Cromwell, CT; Reno, NV; Cincinnati, OH; Springfield, IL; and York, PA.
 As you can see, we move our National Meet among different locations in hopes of accommodating more club members.

-Our National Meet for 2009 will be held in Dearborn, MI; and in Kingsport, TN, in 2015.
+Our National Meet for 2014 will be held in Dearborn, MI; and in Kingsport, TN, in 2015.
 You must be a club member to register a car and/or participate in the National.
 Members are welcome to bring their families and guests as spectators.
 New members are always welcome to join and participate.
-Voting at these annual meets is done by the participants, except in the Concours (restored) and Original (unrestored) classes.
+Voting at these annual meets is done by the member-participants, except in the Concours (restored) and Original (unrestored) classes.
 These two categories are judged by class experts.
 Normally, 100-200+ cars are registered at a National Meet

 Our club encourages local Mini-Meets hosted by Fairlane Club members.
 Often these events are held in conjunction with other clubs’ meets.
 We have found Mustang clubs to be very cordial in inviting Fairlanes/Torinos to hold FCA mini-meets within their shows.
 If there is not an FCA Mini-Meet in your area, it is only because a member willing to host one has not yet come forward.
 If you are a club member and interested in hosting an FCA Mini-Meet, contact the Mini-Meets Coordinator.